-This is a dish I almost always make in June as fava beans come into my local farmer’s market in abundance.
+This is a dish I almost always make in June as fava beans come into my local farmers market in abundance.
 It’s a delicate dish with earthy flavors.
-Trennette is a pasta you probably can only find in an Italian market or on the Internet, but you can also replace it with fettuccine.
+Another flat pasta like fettuccine is trenette that you can use in this preparation.
+Trenette can only be found in an Italian market or on the Internet.

 Yield: Makes 4 servings

 5 pounds fresh fava bean pods, shelled (about 1 pound shelled beans)

 2 tablespoons extra-virgin olive oil

 3 ounces prosciutto, cut 1/4 inch thick and then into strips

 2 ounces (1 cup) freshly grated Parmigiano-Reggiano cheese

 1. Bring a saucepan of water to a boil and plunge the fava beans in for 3 minutes, to loosen the skins.
 Drain, cool, and pinch the fava beans out of the skins, discarding the skins and setting the skinned fava beans aside.

 2. In a large skillet, heat the olive oil and butter with the prosciutto over medium heat and cook until the prosciutto is sizzling, about 4 minutes, then add the garlic and fava beans and reduce the heat to low and cook until the garlic is fragrant, stirring, about 10 minutes.
 Season with a little salt.